RobDWaller/robdwaller.github.io/_talks/stop-arguing-start-guiding-developer-focus.md

 ---
 ## Elevator Pitch
 > You have 300 characters to sell your talk.
 This is known as the "elevator pitch".
 Make it as exciting and enticing as possible.

+Code arguments between talented developers spread across Twitter and other social networks like wildfire, but they do nothing to help developers or the community.
+These arguments cloud developers' judgement and encourage them to focus on pedantic minutiae.
+It is important that developers focus on guiding other developers

 ## Description
 > You should make the description of your talk as compelling and exciting as possible.
 Remember, you're selling both the organizers of the events to select your talk, as well as trying to convince attendees your talk is the one they should see.